Skip to contents

 Notice that the output is in the summarised result format.

-• Event tables capture occurrences that happen at a single point in time (for example, a diagnosis, a prescription, or a measurement).
-For these tables, each record is linked to a time interval based only on its start date.
+• Event tables capture records that are assigned to a single point in time for trend summaries (for example, a diagnosis, drug exposure start, or measurement).
+Event records are included when their start date falls within the study period, and each record contributes to the interval containing its start date.

 You can check whether a table was treated as an event or an episode table in the settings of the summarised result: